sksamuel/hoplite/README.md

 You can add custom pre-processors in addition to the built in ones, by using the function `withPreprocessor` on the `ConfigLoader` class, and passing in an instance of the `Preprocessor` interface.
 A typical use case of a custom preprocessor is to lookup some values in a database, or from a third party secrets store such as [Vault](https://www.vaultproject.io/) or [Amazon Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 One way this can be implemented is to have a prefix, and then use a preprocessor to look for the prefix in strings, and if the prefix is present, use the rest of the string as a key to the service.
+The `PrefixProcessor` abstract class implements this by handling the node traversal, while leaving the specific processing as an exercise for the reader.

 For example